 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

 Cooling is an important factor to consider when you buy a new graphics card.
-This is because there are different types of coolers available for graphics cards and each one has their own pros and cons.
-Graphics Cards does lot of heavy graphics processing work and during this it can get very hot.
+It is because there are different types of coolers available for graphics cards, and each one has its pros and cons.
+Graphics Cards does a lot of heavy graphics processing work, and during this, it can get very hot.
 So to cool down GPU, graphics cards are fitted with coolers that dissipate heat from the GPU.
 They can be very simple to very complex in design depending on the size of the card and GPU processing power it possesses.
-Besides GPU there are some other important components too that gets very hot and also needs to be cooled down.
+Besides GPU, there are some other important components too that get very hot and also need to be cooled down.
 These components include VRAM or Video Memory and VRM or Voltage Regulator Module.

-Video Memory and VRM can also get very especially in a mid-range to high-end graphics card and they also need to be cooled down, otherwise your card may fail, freezes in the middle or it may reboot your PC.
-Here in this post I am going tell you about the various types of graphics card coolers and also list their advantages and disadvantages.
+Video Memory and VRM can also get very, especially in a mid-range to high-end graphics cards and they also need to be cooled down, otherwise, your card may fail, freezes in the middle, and you may have to reboot your PC.
+Here in this post, I am going to tell you about the various types of graphics card coolers and also list their advantages and disadvantages.